 *Note: more than two forms of evidence may be required by the River Safety Manager depending on your level of evidence

-We will also accept other kayaking certificates that are the equivalent to or surpass the requirements of the Coast to Coast grade 2 certificate.
+We may also accept other kayaking certificates that are the equivalent to or surpass the requirements of the Coast to Coast grade 2 certificate.
 These will be assessed on a case by case basis and may attract an administration fee of NZ$50.00 if we require additional information to be supplied.
+Please note: a BCU 2 Star award is NOT sufficient to meet requirements.